Nishino (novel series): Development

 Buncololi wrote the series with the intention of portraying a protagonist that was different from the usual handsome or cool-looking heroes in light novels.
 They noted that, although many light novel protagonists were ordinary high school students, in practice, they often did not depict them as ordinary.
 They thought that portraying Nishino as an actual ordinary-looking person would make him be more relatable to readers.
 He noted the contrast between Nishino's poor reputation in school with his renown as an agent.
 He wanted to limit the number of characters in the story, making sure that even characters initially introduced as seemingly minor characters would play a larger role in the plot.

 Media

 Web novel

 Buncololi originally posted the series as a web novel on the online publishing platform Shōsetsuka ni Narō.
 However, they discontinued updating it to focus on their series Atelier Tanaka.
 They relaunched the series on Kadokawa Corporation's online platform Kakuyomu on April 29, 2017, under the title Tales of Nishino (テイルズ・オブ・西野).

 Light novel

 The light novels are published by Media Factory under their MF Bunko J imprint.
 The first volume was released on April 25, 2018.
 Fourteen volumes were published, with the last one releasing on January 25, 2024.
-A short story collection featuring an epilogue for the series will be released on November 25, 2025.
+A short story collection featuring an epilogue for the series was released on November 25, 2025.